artpar/gosax/README.md

 # GoSax

-High performance golang implementation of Symbolic Aggregate approXimation
+### High performance golang implementation of Symbolic Aggregate approXimation

+### Time Series Classification and Clustering with Golang

 Based on the paper [A Symbolic Representation of Time Series, with Implications for Streaming Algorithms](http://www.cs.ucr.edu/~eamonn/SAX.pdf)